-6.4.7.
+- 6.4.7.
 Lighting Intensity at Intersections.
 Pursuant to §16-5.4.b.2(c), a minimum average light intensity of 0.5 is required at intersections.
-The calculation summary does not specify intersections, as such it is not possible to determine conformance with the requirement.
-The illumination summary should be updated to include a section for

-- intersections, and the plan should be updated to clearly indicate the areas labeled as intersections.
-A design exception may be required. - 6.4.8.
+The calculation summary has been updated to indicate a minimum light intensity of 0.5 at intersections and the intersections are delineated on the lighting plan.
+The plan complies. - 6.4.8.
 Lighting Timers.
 Per §16-5.4.b.2(d), unless otherwise required by the Board, lighting is to be controlled by circuit timers.
-Nothing on the plan indicates that circuit timers control the lighting.
-A design exception is required.
+The plan has been updated to include a note on sheet 31 indicating that "lighting shall be controlled per local codes."
+The note should be revised to state that "lighting shall be on timers as required by \(\)